 Becoming an Adjuster

-Becoming an adjuster starts with having the Texas All Lines Adjuster License.
-This enables you to work Fire, Personal Injury, Auto, Residential, Commercial, Inland Marine, Ocean Marine and Worker’s Compensation.
-Having that license with Texas gives you reciprocity in over 30 other states.
+Becoming an adjuster starts with having the Texas All Lines or Property & Casualty Adjuster License.
+This enables you to work Fire, Personal Injury, Auto, Residential, Commercial, Inland Marine and Ocean Marine.
+(Plus Worker’s Compensation with the All Lines license).
+Having a license with Texas gives you reciprocity in over 30 other states.
 When disaster strikes, you will get a call from one of the Adjusting Firms you are registered with.
 You will then have 48 to 72 hours to arrive at your assigned designation.
 Therefore, you have to be prepared to leave within hours of their notification.
 There is no time to pass that state’s exam or pre-licensing course.
-Having reciprocity with the storm damaged state, means in most cases all you have to do is apply for their license.
+Having reciprocity with the storm damaged state, means in most cases all you have to do is apply on-line for their license.

 Being sympathetic to the customer’s situation is crucial.
 If you do your best to relate to their needs, you will act appropriately.
 Prompt and constant communication must be a priority.
 You are going to be dealing with all kinds of people in different stages of panic.
 Good people skills are required.
 You need to understand that you are representing the Insurance Company, and in most cases, you will be the only contact they have with the company.
 It is vital that the service you offer is professional in every aspect of the claim.